Worcester community mourning loss of firefighter who died battling 5-alarm blaze

 Sam Thacs brought his young son to the department to honor the ultimate sacrifice that Roy made.

 “We feel bad,” he said.
-“It’s very sad for the day for Worcester, so we came by salute them I show him how to respect.”
+“It’s a very sad for the day for Worcester, so we came by to salute them.
+I showed him how to respect.”

 “It’s just sad.
 Everybody is hurting today,” one resident said.
 “Broken hearts, heavy hearts, especially the firemen.
 All we can do is pray for everybody.”